NMekks/Art-Gallery-Spring-Boot-Application/README.md

 This Spring Boot Application is connected to a MySQL database where the information of the art gallery is stored.

 ## ABout the Program
-**Entities**: Artist Entity, Artwork Entity, Contact Entity **Repositories**: Artist Repository, Artwork Repository, Contact Repository **Controllers**: Artist Controller, Artwork Controller, Contact Controller
+- **Entities**: Artist Entity, Artwork Entity, Contact Entity
+- **Repositories**: Artist Repository, Artwork Repository, Contact Repository
+- **Controllers**: Artist Controller, Artwork Controller, Contact Controller

 ## Technologies used
--Java Programming Language
+- Java Programming Language
--Spring Boot Framework
+- Spring Boot Framework
--MySQL Matabase Management System
+- MySQL Matabase Management System
--ReqBin API Testing Tool (any api testing tool is ok)
+- ReqBin API Testing Tool (any api testing tool is ok)

 **ATTENTION**: To make things visibly easier for the user, the program was made to print out the results on a web browser in string format.
 However, the code itself contains the same functions that would print the result in json format.